ignatius73/pokemon-vue/README.md

 Could you guess what pokemon it is?

-I've used VueJs3 Options Api, state management with Vuex3, VueRouter to the navigate system, axios and many other technics of advanced javascript and vue framework.
+I've used VueJs3 Options Api, axios and many other technics of advanced javascript and vue framework.

 Inspired on a project from a Fernando Herrera's course.